 Years ago, Laxmi Narayan Sahu claimed that the Indian Constitution has no manifest relationship with the fundamental spirit of India.
 If so, then who is "We the People" etched in golden letters in the opening lines of the preamble?
-Is it, as Loknath Mishra would ask, another "slavish surrender to the West", as it is another line picked up from the Constitution of the USA?
+Is it, as Loknath Mishra would ask, another "slavish surrender to the West" (The Museum of British Colonialism, 2022), as it is another line picked up from the Constitution of the USA?
 I doubt it.
-As I argued in this piece, the Constitution of India is not an alien text - it is now an intrinsic part of Indian culture - or, its very essence.
-The constitutionalisation of the Indian way of life, as Khosla explained, makes us rethink the essence of "We the People".
-Critics say that the text is the 'Constitution of the Congress', for Austin himself said that the constituent assembly was a "one-party assembly in a one-party country" - but Rajeev Bhargava24 was right in situating his argument in the proper context, where Austin mentioned en passe that "Congress is India, and India is Congress", to be read with Rajni Kothari's conclusions of Congress being the widest social coalition, which was nothing less than a mini-India - as rightly pointed out by Austin, 'a microcosm in action', where thoughts and aspirations of every visible and invisible Indian had found a place to dwell in the 'conscious, cosmic chaos known as India' - and reading all these together, we will start appreciating the observations of the Supreme Court while delivering the Kesavananda Bharati judgement - "we have to accept 'We the People' as 'We the People'" - thereby demolishing any claims of the Constitution being a beautifully-engineered colonial construct.
+As I argued in this piece, the Constitution of India is not an alien text; it is now an intrinsic part of Indian culture, or its very essence.
+The constitutionalisation of the Indian way of life, as Khosla (2020) explained, makes us rethink the essence of "We the People".

+Critics say that the text is the 'Constitution of the Congress', for Austin (2021) himself said that the constituent assembly was a "one-party assembly in a one-party country", but Rajeev Bhargava (2013) was right in situating his argument in the proper context, where Austin (2021) mentioned en passe that "Congress is India, and India is Congress", to be read with Rajni Kothari's (1964) conclusions of Congress being the widest social coalition, which was nothing less than a mini-India, as rightly pointed out by Austin (2021), 'a microcosm in action', where thoughts and aspirations of every visible and invisible Indian had found a place to dwell in the 'conscious, cosmic chaos known as India', and reading all these together, we will start appreciating the observations of the Supreme Court of India while delivering the Kesavananda Bharati judgement (1973) - "we have to accept 'We the People' as 'We the People'" - thereby demolishing any claims of the constitution being a beautifully-engineered colonial construct.